-The judging process takes place online and is based on a point system (1-100), judging a series of criteria that are constantly updated and adapted to current professional standards and practices.
-Each project or product is evaluated based on its own attributes.
+The judging process will occur online and is based on a point system (1-100), judging a series of criteria that are constantly updated and adapted to current professional standards and practices.
+Each project or product will be judged on its own attributes.

 JUDGES ARE LOOKING FOR ENTRIES THAT BEST FIT THE FOLLOWING JUDGING CRITERIA